-- (e) Citations.
+(e) Citations.
 Every citation in a motion, response, or reply shall include the specific page or statutory subsection to which reference is made.
-If an unpublished opinion is cited, a copy of the opinion shall be provided to any unrepresented party. - (f) Supplemental Authority.
-If the matter is set for hearing, any supplemental authority shall be filed at least seven days before the hearing. - (g) Proposed Order.
+If an unpublished opinion is cited, a copy of the opinion shall be provided to any unrepresented party.

+- (f) Supplemental Authority.
+If the matter is set for hearing, any supplemental authority shall be filed no later than seven days before the hearing. - (g) Proposed Order.
 A moving party may submit a proposed order with an unopposed motion or nondispositive motion.
 A general order attached to a motion (such as "it is ordered" or "so ordered") is not permitted.
-A proposed order shall be a separate document, bear a separate caption, and set out clearly the order's basis and terms. - (h) Hearing.
-A motion may be decided without oral argument, at the court's discretion. - Sanctions.
+A proposed order shall be a separate document, bear a separate caption, and set out clearly its basis and terms. - (h) Hearing.
+A motion may be decided without oral argument at the discretion of the court. - (i) Sanctions.
 Motions, responses, and replies shall be concise.
 A verbose, redundant, ungrammatical, or unintelligible motion, response, or reply may be stricken or returned for revision, and its filing may be grounds for sanctions.